selbs/speedy_qc/README.md

 The program can be customised to suit the user's needs.
 The following options are available:
 - Select which checkboxes are required
+- Select whether checkboxes can be set to 'uncertain' (i.e. 1 - see above)
 - Change the maximum number of backups
 - Change the backup directory
 - Change the log directory